 \section{Abstract}

-Starting from the Rabi Hamiltonian, which is useful to get non-perturbative results within the rotating wave approximation, we have obtained the Einstein's B coefficient to be time-dependent, $B(t)\propto|J_0(\omega_\gamma t)|$, for a two-level system (atom or molecule) in the thermal radiation field.
+Starting from the Rabi Hamiltonian, which is useful in arriving at non-perturbative results within the rotating wave approximation, we have found Einstein's $B$ coefficient to be time-dependent: $B(t)\propto|J_0(\omega_\gamma t)|$ for a two-level system (atom or molecule) in thermal radiation field.
 Here $\omega_\gamma$ is the corresponding Rabi flopping (angular) frequency and $J_0$ is the zeroth order Bessel function of the first kind.
-The resulting oscillations in the $B$ coefficient -- even in the limit of very small $\omega_\gamma$ -- drives the system away from the thermodynamic equilibrium at any finite temperature in contrary to Einstein's prediction.
-The time-dependent generalized $B$ coefficient facilitates a path to go beyond the Pauli's formalism of non-equilibrium statistical mechanics involving the quantum statistical Boltzmann (master) equation.
-We have obtained the entropy production of the two-level system, in this context, by revising Einstein's rate equations considering the $A$ coefficient to be the original time-independent one and $B$ coefficient to be the time-dependent one.
+The resulting oscillations in the $B$ coefficient---even for very small $\omega_\gamma$---drives the system away from thermodynamic equilibrium at any finite temperature contrary to Einstein's assumption.
+The time-dependent generalized $B$ coefficient facilitates a path to go beyond Pauli's formalism of non-equilibrium statistical mechanics involving the quantum statistical Boltzmann (master) equation.
+In this context, we have obtained entropy production of the two-level system by revising Einstein's rate equations, while considering the $A$ coefficient to be the original time-independent one and the $B$ coefficient to be time-dependent.